cakiem8x/templatemanager/README.md

 session.secret         | n/a                   | A secret string to encrypt the session data.
-There are a few of free online tool for generating random key, such as [RandomKeyGen](http://randomkeygen.com) session.lifetime       | n/a                   | The session lifetime in milliseconds db                     | n/a                   | The MongoDB connection string: ```mongodb://<database server>/<database name>``` upload.dir             | n/a                   | The path to directory storing uploaded files.
-Do __NOT__ forget to set this directory writable upload.maxSize         | n/a                   | Maximum size of uploaded file in kB. ```1024 * 1024 * 20``` allows user to upload files up to 20 MB in size.
+There are a few of free online tool for generating random key, such as [RandomKeyGen](http://randomkeygen.com) session.lifetime       | n/a                   | The session lifetime in milliseconds db                     | n/a                   | The MongoDB connection string: ```mongodb://<database server>/<database name>``` upload.dir             | n/a                   | The path to directory storing uploaded files. __REMEMBER__ to set this directory writable upload.maxSize         | n/a                   | Maximum size of uploaded file in kB. ```1024 * 1024 * 20``` allows user to upload files up to 20 MB in size.
-thumbs.dir             | n/a                   | The directory stores the generated thumbnails of templates/extensions.
-Do __NOT__ forget to set this directory writable thumbs.url             | n/a                   | Prefix URL of thumbnails
+thumbs.dir             | n/a                   | The directory stores the generated thumbnails of templates/extensions. __REMEMBER__ to set this directory writable
+thumbs.url             | n/a                   | Prefix URL of thumbnails
 thumbs.versions.square | ```['crop', 150]```   | Define the thumbnail generation method and width of thumbnail for square size.
 The method can be ```crop``` or ```resize``` thumbs.versions.small  | ```['resize', 240]``` | Thumbnail generation method and width for small size